lsl-soft/poll/README.md

 ## Acknowledgments

-* Thanks to all Yii framework team for inspiration and special thanks to Alexander Makarov (samdark)
+* Thanks to all Yii framework team for inspiration and special thanks to Alexander Makarov (@samdark)
-* Thanks to Insolita for magic yii2-migrik
+* Thanks to @Insolita for magic yii2-migrik